cybershujin/CTIinaBox/2. Collection/README.md

 # Collection Phase

+The collection phase is a critical step in the cyber threat intelligence lifecycle where relevant data is gathered from various sources to inform the intelligence analysis.
+During this phase, security professionals and analysts collect information from both internal and external sources that may indicate potential threats or vulnerabilities.
+Key aspects of the collection phase include:

+Identifying and prioritizing relevant data sources Gathering data through automated tools and manual methods Ensuring the collected data is timely, accurate, and relevant

+Some important sources for threat intelligence collection include:

+Open-source intelligence (OSINT)
+Dark web monitoring
+Technical feeds (e.g., IP reputation lists, malware signatures) Internal network logs and security events
+Information sharing platforms and communities

-Here are some lists of fantastic collections of lists with contain collection sources you can use
+Here are some lists of fantastic collections of lists with contain collection sources you can use.

 https://github.com/hslatman/awesome-threat-intelligence
 Here's a comprehensive list of free threat intelligence feeds with hyperlinks: